-Even the most prolific travellers will say that as much as they love to globetrot all over the planet, it’s always really nice to go home.
+Even the most prolific travelers will say that as much as they love to globetrot all over the planet, it’s always really nice to go home.
 As T.S Eliot said; “We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.”
 Well said indeed, sir!

-And so, following our physically exhilarating and exhausting excursion in the Costa Brava, we once again decided to return home to Poland to catch our breath and take stock of the travelling year so far.
+And so, following our physically exhilarating and exhausting excursion in the Costa Brava, we once again decided to return home to Poland to catch our breath and take stock of the traveling year so far.
 However, we weren’t alone, and our friend and fellow travel writer Lydia (who many of you may know by now) accompanied us back to the motherland, there to explore some of the sites and attractions of where we grew up.
 And in seeing something so familiar with someone else – you can view it through a different pair of eyes!

 A Busy Year Thus Far

 We’ve not been resting on our laurels this year, so here’s a quick summary of where we’ve been so far.
 With Lydia joining us for each trip, first up was a southeast Asian adventure in Thailand and Myanmar (Laos for Agness).
 The two highlights there were undoubtedly bathing with elephants in Chiang Mai, and finding a way to climb the temples in beautiful Bagan.
 Most recently, we all met up again in Catalonia, Spain, to enjoy a week’s adventure tourism – which included ticking skydiving off the bucket list – something I’ve wanted to do for a long time.

 We paid a visit to the Wieliczka Salt Mine, which lies just outside of Krakow.
 Dating back to the 13th century, today it’s become one of the most popular tourist attractions in the region.
 It produced table salt until as late as 2007 and consists of about 300 km of tunnels, the deepest of which descends to 327 metres underground.